6 Tasks We Automate to Make More Time for Work That Matters

 For us, this was simple.

-One of our central points we work from is Slack, so we created a zap to create a new entry in Airtable whenever we posted a command in our team Slack channel.
-If I post a message into that channel with a dollar sign at the beginning, Zapier recognizes that command and creates a new entry in Airtable with the text of the message as the header.
+One of our central points we work from is Slack, so we created an automation to create a new entry in Airtable whenever we posted a command in our team Slack channel.
+If I post a message into that channel with a dollar sign at the beginning, the automation recognizes that command and creates a new entry in Airtable with the text of the message as the header.

 This small little addition to the workflow made sure that team members were using Airtable and reinforced our transparency in the team.
 It creates a small degree of social pressure to use the Slack channel to make entries, which in turn keeps people doing it.